 - Enjoy!
 Because of the whipped cream, you'll want to keep this one in the fridge, or not add the topping until just before serving.

-I would love to see your final product + talk some more about other uses for the Amarena Cherry on SKORDO Cooks!
+I would love to see your final product on Instagram with #SKORDOFlavors.
+Or anything with Amarena cherries.
 Besides chocolate cake, I love adding them to bourbon cocktails or mascarpone cheesecakes and will truly not let my pantry go without them.